Synesthesia in Music (What it is, Famous Musicians, Types)

 Synesthetes can even have a better memory, as the associations between two different senses work as a sort of mental map.

-Synesthesia has proven particularly useful for musicians, who can use the involuntary links between sounds and colors produced by their brain to heighten their creativity and boost their inspiration.
+Synesthesia has proven particularly useful for musicians, who can use the involuntary links between sounds and colors produced by their brains to heighten their creativity and boost their inspiration.

 Synesthesia is a brain condition in which the five senses are intertwined.
 Color synesthesia, for example, is a common form where people perceive colors when hearing certain sounds. grapheme-color synesthetes think of numbers or letters with specific colors, but also tastes and smells are associated with numbers/letters by some type of synesthetes.

 Musicians can use the associations between sounds and colors to boost their creativity.
 Synesthesia has proven useful for artists as it can enhance their inspiration.
 Furthermore, this condition is associated with a series of traits that prove synesthetes have a better memory than the average person.

 This mental phenomenon can be considered a gift rather than a handicap and scientists are trying to understand how it works.